 If you are completing a teacher-certification program, you must apply for admission to our Teacher Education Program.
 We accept applications at set times each year; contact the NAU-Yuma Enrollment Services at 928-317-6400 to obtain an application packet which indicates the exact application timelines.

-You must be admitted to the Secondary Education Program in order to take education cousework other than the following courses: EDU 301W, EDU 325, or EDU 437.
+You must be admitted to the Secondary Education Program in order to take education coursework other than the following courses: EDU 301W, EDU 317, EDU 325, or EDU 437.

-All NAU-YUMA Secondary Education students, prior to being admitted to Teacher Candidate status (to begin), must pass one NES science subject knowledge.
+All NAU-YUMA Secondary Education students, prior to being admitted to Teacher Candidate status, must pass one NES Middle Grades or Secondary Assessment in Science.
 Students will also need to pass the NES Assessment of Professional Knowledge: Secondary as a State certification requirement.
-The test should be take at or near the completion of the program.
+The test should be taken at or near the completion of the program.
 In addition, the academic progress of all students will be monitored regularly and assessment results will be used to determine any remediation or supplementary instruction that may be required.